kumbulanit/t-sql/tech company/untitled/module 3/Lab_Writing_Basic_SELECT_Statements_Answers.md

 SELECT
     FirstName + ' ' + LastName AS EmployeeName,
     Title,
-    Salary,
+    BaseSalary,
     DATEDIFF(YEAR, HireDate, GETDATE()) AS YearsOfService,
     CASE
         WHEN DATEDIFF(YEAR, HireDate, GETDATE()) >= 10 THEN
             CASE
-                WHEN Salary >= 90000 THEN 'Senior Executive' WHEN Salary >= 70000 THEN 'Senior Professional' ELSE 'Senior Staff'
+                WHEN BaseSalary >= 90000 THEN 'Senior Executive' WHEN BaseSalary >= 70000 THEN 'Senior Professional' ELSE 'Senior Staff'
             END
         WHEN DATEDIFF(YEAR, HireDate, GETDATE()) >= 5 THEN
             CASE
-                WHEN Salary >= 80000 THEN 'Mid-Level Executive' WHEN Salary >= 60000 THEN 'Mid-Level Professional' ELSE 'Mid-Level Staff'
+                WHEN BaseSalary >= 80000 THEN 'Mid-Level Executive' WHEN BaseSalary >= 60000 THEN 'Mid-Level Professional' ELSE 'Mid-Level Staff'
             END
         ELSE
             CASE
-                WHEN Salary >= 70000 THEN 'Junior Executive' WHEN Salary >= 50000 THEN 'Junior Professional' ELSE 'Junior Staff'
+                WHEN BaseSalary >= 70000 THEN 'Junior Executive' WHEN BaseSalary >= 50000 THEN 'Junior Professional' ELSE 'Junior Staff'
             END
     END AS EmployeeClassification
 FROM Employees
 WHERE IsActive = 1
-ORDER BY YearsOfService DESC, Salary DESC;
+ORDER BY YearsOfService DESC, BaseSalary DESC;
 ```

 #### Question 2: Performance Rating